MCP Policy Enforcement

 DynamicPolicyInfo Object

-Contains results of Orchestrator-evaluated dynamic policies:
+Contains results of Orchestrator-evaluated tenant policies:

 | Field | Type | Description |